No. 3 Squadron IAF: The Indo-Pakistani War of 1965

 In the retaliatory air strike that followed the next day, No. 3 was assigned on strikes against the Pakistani airfields of Chander and Rahwali.
 The first of these strikes, a three ship mission led by Sqn Ldr Jasbir Singh, found the airfields at Chander and Rahwali abandoned.
 Nonetheless, the mission took out a Pakistani radar installation operating at Rahwali.
 Tragically, Singh's Mystere crashed into the ground during the return leg, killing the officer.

 A change of command occurred midway, as Wg Cdr S Bhattacharya took over from Paul Robey, who had fallen sick.

 No. 3 Sqn continued interdiction and CAS missions throughout the remainder of the war.
 The unit successfully flew in interdiction against Pakistani Armour in the Chawinda area, destroying a sizeable enemy concentration on 19 September.

 During the last mission of the war, on 22 December, Fg offr Ramchandani's Mystere was shot down in friendly fire near Lahore.
 Although ejected safely, he was fired upon while descending by parachute.
 Ramchandani sustained injuries and died in the hospital on 26 September.

 Throughout the war, No. 3 Squadron put in 290 sorties in twenty two days.
 The unit lost two Mystères and two pilots in operational accidents: Sqd Ldr Jasbir Singh died when he flew into the ground, and Fg Offr Ramchandani was killed by friendly fire.
 Four Mystères were lost on the ground to the PAF air raid at Pathankot in the opening stages of the war.
 The unit did not suffer any losses in air-to-air combat.

-The No. 3 Sqn's efforts were recognised by the award of Four VrCs, one of which was awarded posthumously to Sqn Ldr Jasbir Singh, for the strike against Rahwali Radar station.
+The No. 3 Sqn's efforts were recognized by the award of Four VrCs, one of which was awarded posthumously to Sqn Ldr Jasbir Singh, for the strike against Rahwali Radar station.